-The radar stream appears on Make sure the camera's image isn't rotated to 180°.
-Go to Video > Installation > Rotation and set
+Make sure the camera's image isn't rotated to 180°.
+Go to Video > Installation > Rotation and set the orientation to 0°.

 Performance considerations

 When setting up your system, it is important to consider how various settings and situations affect the performance.
 Some factors affect the amount of bandwidth (the bitrate) required, others can affect the frame rate, and some affect both.
 If the load on the CPU reaches its maximum, this also affects the frame rate.